- About Us

 Cutting children from the budget now will cost all of us later.

 Our vision is to end child poverty.
-We must invest in high quality education for every child, livable wages for families, income safety nets like job training and job creation, the Earned Income and Child Tax Credits, and work supports like child care and health coverage.
-We also work with partners to educate families about benefits for which they are eligible.
+We must invest in high quality early childhood services and K-12 education for every child, livable wages for families, safety nets like nutrition and housing assistance, the Earned Income and Child Tax Credits, and work supports like child care and health coverage.

 Children of Hard Times: New Faces of Child Poverty